tosifAN/All_ML_Models/README.md

 - [License](#-license)

 ## ✅ Completed Models
-- Simple Regression(Linear)
+- Simple Regression(Linear) ([Link to Folder](folder_path)) - Predicts a continuous outcome based on a single feature.
-- Multiple Regression
+- Multiple Regression ([Link to Folder](folder_path)) - Predicts a continuous outcome based on multiple features.
-- Polynomial Regression
+- Polynomial Regression ([Link to Folder](folder_path)) - Captures non-linear relationships between features and the outcome.
-- Ridge Regression
-- Lasso Regression
-- Elastic Net Regression
-- Logistic Regression

-## 🚧 Models In Progress
-- Decision Trees
-- Random Forest
-- Gradient Boosting Machines (GBM)
-- XGBoost
-- LightGBM
-- CatBoost
+- Ridge Regression([Link to Folder](folder_path)): Addresses overfitting by introducing L2 regularization to the linear regression model.
+- Lasso Regression([Link to Folder](folder_path)): Performs feature selection and regularization by adding L1 penalty to the linear regression model.
+- Elastic Net Regression([Link to Folder](folder_path)): Combines the strengths of Ridge and Lasso regression by using both L1 and L2 penalties.
+- Logistic Regression([Link to Folder](folder_path)): Predicts the probability of a binary outcome (e.g., yes/no, spam/not spam).
+- Decision Trees([Link to Folder](folder_path)): Creates a tree-like model of decisions and their possible consequences.
+- Random Forest([Link to Folder](folder_path)): An ensemble method that combines multiple decision trees to improve accuracy and reduce overfitting.
+- Gradient Boosting Machines (GBM)([Link to Folder](folder_path)): An ensemble method that builds models sequentially, where each model attempts to correct the errors of the previous model.
+- XGBoost, LightGBM, CatBoost([Link to Folder](folder_path)): Efficient and scalable implementations of gradient boosting with various optimizations.
-- Support Vector Machines (SVM)
+- Support Vector Machines (SVM)([Link to Folder](folder_path)): Finds the optimal hyperplane to separate data points into different classes.
-- K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)([Link to Folder](folder_path)): Classifies new data points based on the majority class of its k nearest neighbors.

+##  Models In Progress

 - Principal Component Analysis (PCA)
 - Independent Component Analysis (ICA)
 - Non-Negative Matrix Factorization (NMF)